 2. Any proposal for amendment to the present Agreement introduced by a Contracting Party shall be subject to review by the Administrative Committee for examination and decision.

-3. Parties to the present Agreement shall make all possible efforts to reach a general agreement.
-The proposal of an amendment adopted by general agreement will be submitted, by the Secretariat of the Economic Commission for Europe of the United Nations, to the Secretary General who will declare it for approval to all Contracting Parties to this Agreement, as well as to the signatory States.
+3. The proposal of an amendment adopted by the Administrative Committee will be submitted, by the Secretariat of the Economic Commission for Europe of the United Nations, to the Secretary General who will notify all Contracting Parties to this Agreement.

 4. Within nine months from the date of the notification to the Parties by the Secretary General of the amendment proposal, Contracting Parties may inform the Secretary General of any objections they may have to the proposed amendment.